-It’s happened to all of us at one time or another.
+It's happened to all of us at one time or another.
 You lost your job, a pipe bursts during the winter, ruining your basement, or your old clunker finally dies on your way to work.
 Emergencies suck.
 And they often cost a lot of money.
 That's why an emergency fund is so important.Emergency funds are a special type of saving and you use the money only for emergencies.
 There are many reasons you need an emergency fund (unexpected medical or vet bills anyone?) and there are a number of ways to use side hustles to build or rebuild your emergency fund.

 What Is An Emergency Fund?